MYCORRHIZAL ASSOCIATIONS: The Web Resource

 5. Characteristics of Fungal Isolates

+Populations of mycorrhizal fungi are thought to have occupied the same soil habitats for millions of years, slowly adapting to changes in site conditions (Trappe & Molina 1986, Brundrett 2002).
+Some mycorrhizal fungi appear to have worldwide distribution patterns and have apparently adapted to a wide range of habitats, but soil factors such as pH restrict the distribution of other taxa.
 The fact that mycorrhizal research has often been concerned with plant growth responses with little consideration of the fungi involved has also helped to create the false impression that fungi are functionally equivalent (Abbott & Robson 1991, Brundrett 1991).
 Properties of individual mycorrhizal fungi result from their adaptations to soil/environmental/host factors.
-Some Properties of fungi considered to be important are (i) the amount of soil hyphae produced relative to root colonization, (ii) the rates of hyphal growth and root colonisation and (iii) physiological characteristics which regulate nutrient absorption or nutrient translocation by hyphae and exchange with the host (Kottke & Oberwinkler 1986, Smith & Gianinazzi-Pearson 1988, Abbott et al. 1992).
+Some Properties of fungi considered to be important are (i) the amount of soil hyphae produced relative to root colonization, (ii) the rates of hyphal growth and root colonisation and (iii) physiological characteristics which regulate nutrient absorption or nutrient translocation by hyphae and exchange with the host (Kottke & Oberwinkler 1986, Smith & Gianinazzi-Pearson 1988, Abbott et al. 1992). |

 F. Manipulating Mycorrhizal Fungi